 Phil Burks, CEO of The Genesis Group kicked off the event at 3:00 p.m., introducing a number of individuals to speak on behalf of education efforts for East Texas.

 Joe McMahan, Texas State Director for ReadyNation stated, “Texas expects to create 2.1 million new jobs.
 That was before COVID, so those numbers may change some.
 By 2030, our state aims to equip 60% of 25 to 34 year-olds with some sort of postsecondary education or some sort of credential.
 But the problem is today only 43.6% of that population really has some sort of credential.”
 McMahan also referred to local strong pathway programs.
-“It exposes them into careers and industries that maybe they would have never thought about before.
-So provides a lot of great opportunity.”
+“It exposes them to careers and industries that maybe they would have never thought about before.
+So it provides a lot of great opportunities.”